Ophelia gives the queen a daisy to signify “that her light and

 quadrilateral or village club, which used to meet night after night at

-the Maypole, on the borders of the forest.
+on the borders of the forest.
 Daisy's famous tale

 was the murder of Mr. Reuben Haredale, and the conviction that the

 murderer would be found out on the 19th of March, the anniversary of

 the murder.
 (Dickens: Barnaby Rudge,

 Source: Dictionary of Phrase and Fable, E. Cobham Brewer, 1894

 - daisy - daisy daisy [O.E.,=day's eye], name for several common wildflowers of the family Asteraceae ...